Stick graphs: examples and counter-examples: Classes of Stick graphs

-{\bf Proof.} Let $G=(A\cup B, E)$ be a graph satisfying the hypothesis.
+{\bf Proof.} Let $G=(A\cup B, E)$ be a bipartite complement of a circular arc graph.
 Then its complement $\overline{G}$ is a circular arc graph whose vertices are covered by two disjoint cliques, induced by $A$ and $B$.
-As remarked in \cite{feder2003bi} based on a result from \cite{spinrad1988circular}, since $\overline{G}$ is a circular arc graph with clique cover number two then it has a representation as follows.
+As remarked in \cite{feder2003bi} based on a result from \cite{spinrad1988circular}, since $\overline{G}$ is a circular arc graph with clique cover number two then $\overline{G}$ has a representation as follows.
 The circle $C$ has top point $p$, rightmost point $r$, bottom point $q$ and leftmost point $s$.
-The family of arcs of the circle representing $\overline{G}$ is $\mathcal{K}=\{S_v\, |\, v\in A\}\cup \{T_w\, |\, w\in B\}$ such that: each arc $S_v$ contains $s$ and $q$ but neither $p$ nor $r$; each arc $T_w$ contains $p$ and $r$ but neither $s$ nor $q$; arcs $S_v$ and $T_w$ intersect iff $vw$ is an edge of $\overline{G}$.
+The family of arcs of the circle representing $\overline{G}$ is $\mathcal{K}=S\cup T$, where $S=\{S_v\, |\, v\in A\}$ and $T= \{T_w\, |\, w\in B\}$, such that: each arc $S_v$ contains $s$ and $q$ but neither $p$ nor $r$; each arc $T_w$ contains $p$ and $r$ but neither $s$ nor $q$; arcs $S_v$ and $T_w$ intersect iff $vw$ is an edge of $\overline{G}$.
 The endpoints of the arcs may be considered as distinct.